 South of the playground is the cabana area, where you can rent a cabana for the day.

 Crandon Park Gardens, tucked away on 200 acres at the south end of the park, are Crandon Park’s hidden treasure.
-Even beach regulars don’t even know it’s there.
+Even beach regulars don’t know it’s there.
 All of Crandon Park was once a coconut plantation, and remnants of that era remain throughout the beach and the gardens.

 There are small lakes throughout the lush vegetation, providing a rich habitat for wildlife, especially birds.
 Remnants of the old zoo, including the rails for the old tram that carried kids through the zoo, remain.

-Features from the north entrance
+Features from the north entrance to Crandon Park Beach

 The north lot offers access to the rugby fields, the beach-toy concession, a nature walk and nature center.
 I also found the picnic area on this side more shaded than the south lot.

 The impressive Marjory Stoneman Douglas Biscayne Nature Center offers hands-on nature exhibits, an art gallery, nature trails, learning programs and field trips.